melo1901/Automatic-logging-in-to-a-websites/README.md

 ## What do you need?
 - Python 3.x
-- Your encryption key file (but you can also generate one and encrypt your files with functions from functions.py file)
+- Your encryption key file (but you can also generate one and encrypt your files with methods from functions.py file)
 - Chromium based browser
 - YML encrypted file with your login credentials
 - ChromeDriver version for your browser